 Spirits are also sold by the bottle, although offsale hours differ from tasting room hours.

 Like the drinks menu, the food menu at Proof Artisan Distillers skews towards the basics: think wings, pretzels with queso, and sliders.
 I tried the avocado fries, which I expected to be French fries topped with a scoop of guacamole—they were actually bits of breaded and deep-fried avocado, served with ranch dressing and sriracha mayo.
 The creamy/crisp texture worked for me, and I learned that ranch and aquavit pair much better than I ever would have guessed.

 Proof Artisan Distillers; 414 Fourth Avenue N., Fargo; 701-353-5853; proofdistillers.com

 If you decide to check out Fargo's local drink scene, please drink responsibly.
 Ride sharing apps, taxis, and public transportation are available in Fargo.

-Another option is to stay at the Radisson Hotel Fargo, which is located in downtown Fargo and is in within easy walking distance of Wild Terra and Proof Artisan Distillers.
+Another option is to stay at the Radisson Blu Fargo, which is located in downtown Fargo and is in within easy walking distance of Wild Terra and Proof Artisan Distillers.
 My room was comfortable and well-appointed, with sleek decor and a floor-to-ceiling window with a 13th-story view of downtown.

 Thank you to the Fargo-Moorhead Convention and Visitors Bureau for providing my hotel room in Fargo.
 I paid for all other expenses out of pocket.